 After the completion of these last two houses we will not be actively fund raising.
 Thank you to Plenty for your generous help in making this a reality.

 Super Typhoon Haiyan – the Philippines (2013)

 Super Typhoon Haiyan struck the Philippines in November 2013 with brutal force.
-International relief efforts were massive and continue long-term.
+International relief efforts were massive.
 Plenty was asked to help the village of Alta Vista on the island of Leyte, home to about 1,500 people.
 Every house in the area lost their roof and/or sustained other damage.
 Alta Vista Elementary School, with 280 k-6th grade students, lost its roof, desks, books and supplies.
 Plenty provided funds to repair the school and replace books and student supplies.

 Gulf Coast (2008 and ongoing)

 Louisiana’s Gulf Coast communities are vulnerable to frequent storms and hurricanes and have no protective levee system.